menu

 James McGinnis

 James McGinnis joined the Canadian Army in 1942.
-He served as a truck driver from the invasion of Normandy in June 1944 through to the end of the war in Europe.
+He served as a truck driver from the invasion of Normandy to the end of the war in Europe.

-In early May 1945, he was among those who delivered food to the starving civilians in German-occupied regions who had suffered through the “Hunger Winter” of 1944–1945.
+In early May 1945, he took part in Operation Faust, which delivered food to starving civilians in German-occupied regions who had suffered through the “Hunger Winter.”
 The gratitude of the Dutch population made a lasting impression on McGinnis.

 James McGinnis in uniform